 Provenance Store.
-The Provenance Store is implemented based on Redland librdf [53] to serve as the durable backend of the PROV-IO+ Library.
-We choose Redland because based on our experiences, many other existing RDF solutions are not directly usable in our HPC environments due to compatibility issues in dependent packages and/or operating system (OS) kernels [54]-[58].
+The Provenance Store is implemented based on Redland librdf [39] to serve as the durable backend of the PROV-IO Library.
+We choose Redland because based on our experiences, many other existing RDF solutions are not directly usable in our HPC environments due to compatibility issues in dependent packages and/or operating system (OS) kernels [40]-[44].

-We utilize Redland's in-memory graph representation and its support for serializing in-memory graph to multiple on-disk RDF formats (e.g., Turtle [59], ntriples [60], etc.).
-Redland librdf also supports the integration of multiple databases as the storage backend (e.g., BerkeleyDB, MySQL, SQLite).
+We utilize Redland's in-memory graph representation and its support for serializing in-memory graph to multiple on-disk RDF formats (e.g., Turtle [45], ntriples [46], etc.).
+Redland librdf also supports the integration of multiple databases as the storage backend (e.g., BerkeleyDB, MySQL, PostgreSQL and SQLite).
 In the current prototype, we store provenance information in the Turtle format directly for simplicity.

-To avoid potential data races when serializing from multiple processes to the Provenance Store, PROV-IO+ maintains an in-memory sub-graph for each process and lets the process serialize its own sub-graph to a unique RDF file on disk.
+To avoid potential data races when serializing from multiple processes to the Provenance Store, PROV-IO maintains an in-memory sub-graph for each process and lets the process serialize its own sub-graph to a unique RDF file on disk.
 The sub-graph files are then parsed and merged into a complete provenance graph.
-Since every node in the graph has a globally unique ID (GUID), merging the subgraphs does not cause unnecessary duplication.
-Note that this strategy also help performance because no extra interprocess communication or synchronization is needed during workflow execution, and the merging can be performed after workflow execution.
+Since every node in the graph has a globally unique ID (GUID), merging the sub-graphs does not cause unnecessary duplication.
+Note that this strategy also help performance because no extra inter-process communication or synchronization is needed during workflow execution, and the merging can be performed after workflow execution.

-PROV-IO+ User Engine.
-The user engine supports querying RDF triples with SPARQL, which is a semantic query language to retrieve and manipulate data stored in RDF [61].
+PROV-IO User Engine.
+Also, the engine supports querying RDF triples with SPARQL, which is a semantic query language to retrieve and manipulate data stored in RDF [47].
 We use Python scripts as the SPARQL endpoint.
-Note that depending on different use case scenarios, the query can vary a lot, as will be demonstrated in Section §6.7.
-Note that PROV-IO+ provides highly integrated query APIs for scientists to conveniently retrieve provenance based on their needs.
-For instance, in DASSA workflow, to query the backward data lineage, the scientists only need to specify the output data object and the level of its predecessor (i.e., how many steps back) to the query API, and the user engine will return the target information if applicable.
-Similarly, highly integrated and customized query APIs are developed for remaining workflows based on their provenance use cases.
-In the current prototype, we utilize Graphviz [62] for RDF graph visualization.
+Note that depending on different use case scenarios, the query can vary a lot, as will be demonstrated in Section §6.5.
+In the current prototype, we utilize Graphviz [48] for RDF graph visualization.